Errepulify/Animal-bites/README.md

 - Tim Nelson with guiding me with his webinairs and advice.

 #### Disclaimer
-The content of this website, including the images used, are for educational purposes only.
+The content of this website are for educational purposes only.